 A Team Approach

-Established in 1996, the Palliative Care Service, part of the Department of Medicine, comprises:
+Established in 1996, the Division of Palliative Care, part of the Department of Medicine, comprises:

-- Six adult physician fellows and two nurse practitioner fellows
+- Six adult physician fellows, two pediatric physician fellows and two nurse practitioner fellows

 - Two social workers and a Triage RN